-The first step is to contact a Colocation City operator to organize visits of properties you might like.
-In order to prepare the visits, your application file should already be ready.
-Don’t come empty-handed because the property may pass you by if a roommate submits a complete file before you!
-A complete Colocation City application contains the following elements:
+The first step is to contact Colocation City to organize the visits of properties you might like.
+In order to prepare the visits, your application file must already be ready.
+It must contain the following documents

 To apply for housing assistance, fill out your housing assistance application online or download the form and send it to your CAF by mail.

-The amount of the deposit depends on the rented property and generally corresponds to 1 month’s rent.
+The amount of the deposit depends on the property and is usually 1 month’s rent.
 This amount is used to pay for damages caused by the roommate in his private space.
-It is sent to the landlord in the form of a check at the beginning of the lease but is not cashed.
-When the common space is damaged by the roommates, the amount of the repairs is shared and each one pays in proportion to the number of rooms he occupies.